MMalawski2/maleficarum-worker/README.md

 ## [1.0.0] - 2017-01-10
 ### Added
 - This was an initial release based on the code written by pharaun13 and added to the repo by me

+##Usage

+###Middleware

+Allows to process messages before any processors and wrappers are initialized.
+Use Manager::addMiddleware() method to register middleware E.g. check for context tracing headers